 Priority areas in cooperation with China and India include political and economic relations, people-to-people contacts and increased strategic cooperation, including on home affairs issues.

 The EU-China comprehensive strategic partnership came into force in 2003.
-In the area of Home Affairs, cooperation with China has developed by way of the 2004 Memorandum of Understanding on visas (ADS), as well as through consultations on fighting unauthorised migration and trafficking in human beings.
-In 2002, the Commission was given negotiating directives for an EU-China Readmission Agreement, but formal negotiations have not started yet.
+In the area of Home Affairs, cooperation with China has developed by way of the 2004 Memorandum of Understanding on visas, as well as through consultations on fighting unauthorised migration and trafficking in human beings.

 The importance of migration cooperation with India is underlined in the Stockholm Programme.
-A High Level EU-India Dialogue on Migration and Mobility was launched in 2006, and has met several times since, lastly in Delhi in July 2012.
-The High Level Dialogue has been gradually expanded since the December 2010 EU-India Summit emphasised the importance of movement of people, and agreed to deepen cooperation by establishing a regular, comprehensive and structured dialogue on migration issues.
-India is considered a priority country of the Global Approach to Migration and Mobility (CAMM), signed in 2016.
+A High Level EU-India Dialogue on Migration and Mobility (HLDMM) was launched in 2006, and has convened several times since, lastly in 2019.
+The High Level Dialogue has been gradually expanded, since the December 2010 EU-India Summit emphasised the importance of movement of people, and agreed to deepen cooperation by establishing a regular, comprehensive and structured dialogue on migration issues.
+This was formalised in the Common Agenda on Migration and Mobility (CAMM), signed in 2016.
 In September 2017, a project to support actions agreed under the HLDMM and the CAMM was launched, and is currently implemented by ICMPD and ILO.